tomerkl22/TicTacToe-React/README.md

 # TicTacToe-React

 To play tic-tac-toe, each player takes turns placing their symbol (either an X or an O) on an empty space on the grid.
 The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
 If all of the spaces on the grid are filled and no player has won, the game is a draw.
+The history of the game is saved on Mongodb, each document is a 1 games and recorded the winner and the date.

 Instructions:
 1. Clone the repo